cjyuan/ITD-Step-Feedback/step-6.md

 ##### Feedback
 > In your Google Doc, can you also include your answers to these two questions and add one to three
 > sentences explaining why you chose the answers you did?
 > - Do you understand it all?
 > - Has any of the code been pasted from an AI tools or elsewhere?
+> - What worked and what didn’t work when prompting the AI?